Building your own parser

-Select the TTN Parse Example from the Snippets list.
+We have some script examples to help you to start.
+Just select the Parse Example from the Snippets list.

-The current code of your payload parser will be replaced by a generic TTN example.
+The current code of your payload parser will be replaced by a generic parse example.

-In most scenarios, you won't need to change anything besides the payloadParse function.
+In most scenarios, you won't need to change anything besides the parsePayload function.

-Then, search for the payloadParse function in the code.
+Then, search for the parsePayload function in the code.
 This function is exactly the same for any LoRaWAN network.

-Every time your device sends data to TTN and it reaches TagoIO, the payload will be parsed to temperature and humidity variables.
+Every time your device sends data to your provider and it reaches TagoIO, the payload will be parsed to temperature and humidity variables.
 From here, you can easily add these variables to your dashboard.

 You can always edit the data object to add new variables.
-If your parser returns any error, you should see a variable called parse_error in your bucket.
+If your parser returns an error, you should see a variable called parse_error in your bucket.

 Node.JS provides a lot of in-build functions for Buffers that helps you get your parse running really fast.
 Check it out here: https://nodejs.org/api/buffer.html